-- Review the country COVID-19 spread in the project area, and the restrictions put in place by the government to contain virus spread; - Review the SEP, particularly the approach, methods and forms of engagement proposed, and assess the associated potential risks of virus transmission in conducting various engagement activities; - Be sure that all PMU and HCF members articulate and express their understandings on social behavior and good hygiene practices, and that any stakeholder engagement events be preceded with the procedure of articulating such hygienic practices; - Avoid public gatherings (taking into account national restrictions), including public hearings, workshops and community meetings, and minimize direct interaction between project agencies and beneficiaries / affected people; - If smaller meetings are permitted, conduct consultations in small-group sessions, such as focus group meetings.
+- Review the SEP, particularly the approach, methods and forms of engagement proposed, and assess the associated potential risks of virus transmission in conducting various engagement activities; - Be sure that all PMU and HCF members articulate and express their understandings on social behavior and good hygiene practices, and that any stakeholder engagement events be preceded with the procedure of articulating such hygienic practices; - Avoid public gatherings (taking into account national restrictions), including public hearings, workshops and community meetings, and minimize direct interaction between project agencies and beneficiaries / affected people; - If smaller meetings are permitted, conduct consultations in small-group sessions, such as focus group meetings.
 If not permitted, make all reasonable efforts to conduct meetings through online channels, including WebEx, Zoom and Skype meetings; - Diversify means of communication and rely more on social media and online channels.
-Where possible and appropriate, create dedicated online platforms and chat groups appropriate for the purpose, based on the type and category of stakeholders; - Employ traditional channels of communications (TV, newspaper, radio, dedicated phone-lines, public announcements and mail) when stakeholders do not have access to online channels or do not use them frequently; - Employ online communication tools to design virtual workshops in situations where large meetings and workshops are essential, given the preparatory stage of the project; - In situations where online interaction is challenging, information can be disseminated through digital platform (where available) like Facebook, Twitter, WhatsApp groups, Project weblinks/ websites, and traditional means of communications (TV, newspaper, radio, phone calls and mails with clear description of mechanisms for providing feedback via mail and / or dedicated telephone lines.
+Where possible and appropriate, create dedicated online platforms and chat groups appropriate for the purpose, based on the type and category of stakeholders; - Employ traditional channels of communications (TV, newspaper, radio, dedicated phone-lines, public announcements and mail) when stakeholders do not have access to online channels or do not use them frequently; - Employ online communication tools to design virtual workshops in situations where large meetings and workshops are essential, given the preparatory stage of the project; - In situations where online interaction is challenging, information can be disseminated through digital platform (where available) like Facebook, Project weblinks/ websites, and traditional means of communications (TV, newspaper, radio, phone calls and mails with clear description of mechanisms for providing feedback via mail and / or dedicated telephone lines.
 All channels of communication need to clearly specify how stakeholders can provide their feedback and suggestions;